minikin/minikin/README.md

 # About

-- As a seasoned software engineer with over a decade of experience, I specialize in leading and building dynamic teams of various sizes.
+- With over a decade of experience, I’m a seasoned software engineer with expertise in developing diverse products and leading dynamic teams of all sizes

 - My expertise spans a wide range of products, markets, and technologies, including collaborations with high-profile clients like PepsiCo, Philip Morris International, Liberty Global, Vorwerk, and numerous startups at different stages of growth.